 Tip: when using these types of preparations, it’s best to add them just as everyone in your family is heading to bed – if large amounts of water follow the preparation, it can wash away the bacteria before they’ve had time to get a foothold in your drains.

 The next time you notice your drains smelling or perhaps water not getting away as quickly as it should, reach for bacteria instead of caustic soda.
-Bacteria, while sometimes our enemy, they are equally as often our friends!
+Bacteria, while sometimes our enemy, are quite often our friends!

 Green Living Tips.com